Anthrax: Bacteria

-Bacillus anthracis is a rod-shaped, Gram-positive, obligate aerobe bacterium about 1 by 9 μm in size.
+Bacillus anthracis is a rod-shaped, Gram-positive, facultative anaerobe bacterium about 1 by 9 μm in size.
 It was shown to cause disease by Robert Koch in 1876 when he took a blood sample from an infected cow, isolated the bacteria, and put them into a mouse.
 The bacterium normally rests in spore form in the soil, and can survive for decades in this state.
 Herbivores are often infected while grazing, especially when eating rough, irritant, or spiky vegetation; the vegetation has been hypothesized to cause wounds within the gastrointestinal tract, permitting entry of the bacterial spores into the tissues.
 Once ingested or placed in an open wound, the bacteria begin multiplying inside the animal or human and typically kill the host within a few days or weeks.
 The spores germinate at the site of entry into the tissues and then spread by the circulation to the lymphatics, where the bacteria multiply.

 The production of two powerful exotoxins and lethal toxin by the bacteria causes death.
-Veterinarians can often tell a possible anthrax-induced death by its sudden occurrence, and by the dark, nonclotting blood that oozes from the body orifices.
-Most anthrax bacteria inside the body after death are outcompeted and destroyed by anaerobic bacteria within minutes to hours post mortem.
-However, anthrax vegetative bacteria that escape the body via oozing blood or through the opening of the carcass may form hardy spores.
+Veterinarians can often tell a possible anthrax-induced death by its sudden occurrence and the dark, nonclotting blood that oozes from the body orifices.
+Most anthrax bacteria inside the body after death are outcompeted and destroyed by anaerobic bacteria within minutes to hours post mortem, but anthrax vegetative bacteria that escape the body via oozing blood or opening the carcass may form hardy spores.
 These vegetative bacteria are not contagious.
-One spore forms per one vegetative bacterium.
-The triggers for spore formation are not yet known, though oxygen tension and lack of nutrients may play roles.
+One spore forms per vegetative bacterium.
+The triggers for spore formation are not known, but oxygen tension and lack of nutrients may play roles.
 Once formed, these spores are very hard to eradicate.

-The infection of herbivores (and occasionally humans) by the inhalational route normally begins with inhaled spores being transported through the air passages into the tiny air sacs (alveoli) in the lungs.
-The spores are then picked up by scavenger cells (macrophages) in the lungs and are transported through small vessels (lymphatics) to the lymph nodes in the central chest cavity (mediastinum).
+The infection of herbivores (and occasionally humans) by inhalation normally begins with inhaled spores being transported through the air passages into the tiny air sacs (alveoli) in the lungs.
+The spores are then picked up by scavenger cells (macrophages) in the lungs and transported through small vessels (lymphatics) to the lymph nodes in the central chest cavity (mediastinum).
 Damage caused by the anthrax spores and bacilli to the central chest cavity can cause chest pain and difficulty breathing.
 Once in the lymph nodes, the spores germinate into active bacilli that multiply and eventually burst the macrophages, releasing many more bacilli into the bloodstream to be transferred to the entire body.
-Once in the bloodstream, these bacilli release three proteins named lethal factor, edema factor, and protective antigen.
+Once in the bloodstream, these bacilli release three proteins: lethal factor, edema factor, and protective antigen.
 The three are not toxic by themselves, but their combination is incredibly lethal to humans.
 Protective antigen combines with these other two factors to form lethal toxin and edema toxin, respectively.
 These toxins are the primary agents of tissue destruction, bleeding, and death of the host.
 If antibiotics are administered too late, even if the antibiotics eradicate the bacteria, some hosts still die of toxemia because the toxins produced by the bacilli remain in their systems at lethal dose levels.